 Can I forward multiple virtual numbers to one line?

 Yes.
-You can have virtually as many virtual numbers as you want set up to forward to your main line.
-In fact, setting up multiple numbers and collecting data on the number of calls that each one gets is an effective way of call tracking.
+You can have as many virtual numbers as you want forwarded to your main line.
+In fact, doing this is a popular and effective way of call tracking if you are looking to collect data on where your callers are coming from.

 Can I still use my main number after connecting a virtual number?